 How will my doctor decide if steroids are the right treatment?

 The decision to prescribe steroids is always made on an individual basis.
-Your doctor will consider your age, physical activity, and other medicines you are taking.
-Your doctor will also make sure you understand the potential benefits and risks of steroids before you start taking them.
+Your healthcare provider will consider your age, physical activity, and other medicines you are taking.
+Your provider will also make sure you understand the potential benefits and risks of steroids before you start taking them.

 The potential benefits and risks of steroids vary with: